DannyBoyNYC/session-9/readme.md

-# IX - React
+# IX - React, React Router

 ## Homework

-Review the Routing notes and add a nested route to the pirates display page that links to a pirate detail screen.
+Review the Routing notes and complete a nested route to the pirates display page that links to a pirate detail screen.

 <!-- For your final project you will create a version of the recipes list and details pages in React.